borakilicoglu/nest-trello/README.md

       "synchronize": true
     }

-Start local mysql server and create new database 'nestjsrealworld'
+Start local mysql server and create new database 'nest-trello'

 On application start, tables for all entities will be created.